sfoutz0205/note-taker/README.md

 # Note-Taker #

-Note-Taker an application that allows you to write and save notes with a title and plain text description, and delete notes as they become irrelevant.
+Note-Taker is an application that allows you to write and save notes with a title and plain text description, and delete notes as they become irrelevant.

 ## Creation ##